+6. Lesson Plans

-5. Lesson Plans
+Summary of Lesson Plans

-Summary of Lesson Plans Lesson plans on all sections of the water resource can be found on the Green-Schools website: www.greenschoolsireland.org/resources/water.215.html Our animated videos on the Green-Schools 7 Steps in Action and Our Water from Cloud to Glass can also be found on the above link
+Lesson plans on all sections of the water resource can be found on the Green-Schools website: www.greenschoolsireland.org/resources/water.215.html

+Our animated videos on the Green-Schools 7 Steps in Action and Our Water from Cloud to Glass can also be found on the above link.

+Lesson Plan 1: The Water Cycle

+Learn about the water cycle through discussion, drawing and carrying out condensation and evaporation experiments.

-Lesson Plan 1: The Water Cycle Learn about the water cycle through discussion, drawing and carrying out condensation and evaporation experiments.
-Lesson Plan 2: Water Conservation Learn, through discussion and observation, about the importance of water, the many different ways we use it, how it can be wasted and the measures we can take to save it.
-Lesson Plan 3: Climate Change Learn about climate change, the causes, its impact on our environment and what you can do to help stop it, through discussion, experimentation and investigation.
-Lesson Plan 4: Water People Learn about those who are involved in providing our water and observe, discuss and investigate where water comes from and its movement.
+Lesson Plan 2: Journey of a Water Drop

+Learn about the journey of a water drop and the treatment process involved to make water safe to drink through discussion and carrying out sedimentation and filtration experiments.

+Lesson Plan 3: Water Conservation

+Learn, through discussion and observation, about the importance of water, the many different ways we use it, how it can be wasted and the measures we can take to save it.

+Lesson Plan 4: Climate Change

+Learn about climate change, the causes, its impact on our environment and what you can do to help stop it, through discussion, experimentation and investigation.

+Lesson Plan 5: Water People

+Learn about those who are involved in providing our water and observe, discuss and investigate where water comes from and its movement.